robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     > Which Inspector [rule packages](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rule-packages.html) were used for this scan?

 Based on the findings you see that password authentication is configured on the instance with no password complexity restrictions which means the instance is more susceptible to a SSH brute force attack.
-Let’s look at the CloudWatch logs and create a metric to see if there are any successful attempts.
+Now that we know that let’s look at the CloudWatch logs and create a metric to see if there are any successful SSH logins (to finally answer the question of whether the SSH brute force attack was successful.)

 5. Go to [CloudWatch logs](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#logs:).
 6. Click on the log group **/threat-detection-wksp/var/log/secure**
 7. If you have multiple log streams, filter using the Instance ID you copied earlier and click on the stream.
-8. Within the **Filter Events** textbox put the following Filter Pattern:
+8. Within the **Filter Events** text-box put the following Filter Pattern:

     ```
     [Mon, day, timestamp, ip, id, msg1= Invalid, msg2 = user, ...]
     ```

-    > Do you see any failed attempts to log into the instance?
+    > Do you see any failed (invalid user) attempts to log into the instance?
 9. Now replace the Filter with one for successful attempts:

     ```